The Resurrection and the Ascension

 Also, Peter needed reconciliation with His Master for he had denied Jesus three times (Luke 22:54-62).
 Although Peter had done this, Jesus still sought after him and desired him to be a leader in the church.
 Therefore, Jesus asked Peter a question three times.
 And “He saith unto him the third time, Simon, son of Jonas, lovest thou me?
 Peter was grieved because he said unto him the third time, Lovest thou me?
 And he said unto him, Lord, thou knowest all things; thou knowest that I love thee.
 Jesus saith unto him, Feed my sheep” (John 21:17).

+Peter denied Jesus three times, and Jesus made him confess His love to the Lord three times.
 In this interaction, Peter showed his repentance and the desire to fully follow Jesus.
 It also showed Jesus’ ability to get to the heart of the matter and make a person’s calling and election sure (2 Peter 1:10).

 The Great Commission

-The Lord wanted them to proclaim the gospel of peace and salvation through repentance to the world.
+The Lord wanted His disciples to proclaim the gospel of peace and salvation through repentance to the world.
 For they had been witnesses to all His works.
 The disciples were to make known to the world the events of Christ’s life, death and resurrection.
 They were to share the mysteries of the plan of salvation and the power of Jesus for the remission of sins.

 Finally, Jesus commissioned His disciples, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world” (Matthew 28:19-20).
-Also, the Lord promised the disciples power and divine protection (Mark 16:15–18).
-And He assured them of His perpetual presence (Matthew 28:20).

 Check out our Bible Answers page for more information on a variety of topics.